elbombardi/shellgpt/README.md

 ```

 ## API Key
-* Go to platform.openai.com and create an account.
+* Go to https://platform.openai.com, and create an account (or sign in your account).
 * Generate a new API key,
 * Store the API Key as the environement variable OPENAI_API_KEY.